Travel and Entertainment

 Travel & Entertainment Expense Reports

-The College requires an itemized Travel and Entertainment Expense Report for all travel expenses charged to a College account.
-A properly completed Expense Report signed by the employee and with all required receipts attached should be sent to the Business Office within one month of the completion of each trip.
-A Travel & Entertainment Expense Report should be completed even if using a Purchasing Card for all travel expenses.
+The College requires an itemized Travel and Entertainment Expense Report for all travel expense reimbursements.
+A properly completed Expense Report signed by the employee & supervisor and with all required receipts attached should be sent to the Business Office within one month of the completion of each trip.

-- Requests for reimbursement must be submitted within 60 days of the date of the expenditure.
-If the properly documented Travel & Entertainment Expense Report form is not received by the Business Office within 60 days of the end of the travel, the amount of the reimbursement will be added to the employee’s income for the month.
-If a properly documented Travel & Entertainment Expense Report form is submitted at a later date, the employee will be able to deduct the amount on their tax return for that year.
+• If the properly documented Travel & Entertainment Expense Report form is not received by the Business Office within 60 days of the end of the travel, the amount of the reimbursement will be added to the employee’s income for the month.
+If a properly documented Travel & Entertainment Expense Report form is submitted at a later date, the employee may be able to deduct the amount on their tax return for that year.

-- Meal costs incurred while on an overnight trip for the college within the United States are reimbursed on a per diem basis.
+• Meal costs incurred while on an overnight trip for the college within the United States & US Territories are reimbursed on a per diem basis.
 Receipts are not required.
 See the Per Diem Allowance for Meals policy below.
-All other expenses, such as airfare, lodging, car rental or cab fare, require itemized receipts.
-Original itemized receipts showing what was purchased and that payment was made must be attached to the Travel & Entertainment Expense Report form.
-If the receipt does not show that the amount was paid in full, proof of payment must also be attached. (such as a credit card slip or statement) Please note that proof of payment alone is not sufficient.
-There must be an itemized list of items purchased.
+All other expenses, such as airfare, lodging, car rental, or cab fare, require original itemized receipts.
+Grant-funded travel may require additional documentation.

 Receipts/Lost Receipts